 Burglary Vs. Robbery

 Burglary and robbery are very similar crimes.
 They both have similar penalties under the law as felonies.
-In some cases, a person may get charged with robbery and burglary for the same crime.
+In some cases, a person may get charged with armed robbery and burglary for the same crime.

 It is essential to know the difference between burglary vs. robbery.
 If you get charged with one or the other, it is vital to understand what the actual charges entail and the penalties for each crime.